 Gifts should be wrapped, please avoid black and white colours.
-Checking with Post in advance is always a good idea.
-While officials in Singapore suggest it is a country where gift-giving is not required, we sometimes find that gifts are presented to our visitors anyway.
+Check with Post in advance.
+While officials in Singapore suggest it is a country where gift-giving is not required, gifts are sometimes presented to visitors anyway.
 Having small gifts 'just in case' is good practice.